vrde/notes/docker-compose-playground/README.md

 Yay, it works!

 #### What happened here?
 The network where the container is connected is `172.18.0.0`.
+If you remember, in the Docker examples the newtork was `172.17.0.0`.
+What happened?
 Let's dig more, and check the routing tables of the kernel:
 ```
 $ route -n
 Kernel IP routing table